awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 ------

-   The following example creates an association on instances tagged with `"Environment,Linux"`\.
-The association uses the `AWS-UpdateSSMAgent` document to update the SSM Agent on the targeted instances at 2:00 UTC every Sunday morning\.
-This association runs simultaneously on 10 instances maximum at any given time\.
-Also, this association stops running on more instances for a particular execution interval if the error count exceeds 5\.
+   The following example creates an association on nodes tagged with `"Environment,Linux"`\.
+The association uses the `AWS-UpdateSSMAgent` document to update the SSM Agent on the targeted nodes at 2:00 UTC every Sunday morning\.
+This association runs simultaneously on 10 nodes maximum at any given time\.
+Also, this association stops running on more nodes for a particular execution interval if the error count exceeds 5\.
 For compliance reporting, this association is assigned a severity level of Medium\.

 ------
 #### [ Linux & macOS ]